top of page

 The pattern worth noticing

-Profitable pharmacies are not chasing trends.
-They are selecting a few services that improve margin stability, reduce reliance on unpredictable reimbursement, and align with their staffing and patient base.
+What ties these together is not complexity, it is intentionality.
+Profitable pharmacies are not chasing every option on this list.
+They are selecting a few that improve margin stability, reduce reliance on unpredictable reimbursement, and fit their staffing and patient base.

-Many owners already know some of these options exist.
-Fewer have taken the time to evaluate which ones actually make financial sense for their pharmacy.
-That gap is where frustration builds.
+Many owners already know some of these exist.
+Fewer have taken the time to evaluate which ones actually make financial sense for their specific pharmacy, and that gap is where frustration builds.
+Independent pharmacy is not dead, but the model has changed, and owners who recognize that early tend to have more options than they expect.

 If you have questions about this topic, speak with your CPA or accountant.
 And if you need guidance or a second opinion, you’re always welcome to contact us.